Laser guided and stabilized arc welding: Equipment and setup

 The setup requires the GMA welding head tilted at 60° to the work piece surface.
 In order to realize a maximum overlap between the electric arc and the laser beam in the process area, the laser is installed upright to the workpiece and focused in the electrical arc.
 Standard welding equipment can be used for the process.
 The laser source is described above.

 Laser guided and stabilized double head TIG-welding

 In laser guided and stabilized double head TIG-welding the laser forces two arcs together.
 The goal of this technique is to increase the welding speed of TIG-welding without compromising the quality.

 Equipment and setup

 For this process two TIG-sources are needed and the laser described above.
 The TIG-torches are set up with the laser beam perpendicular in the middle.
 All welding modes of the two torches are possible (DC/DC, AC/AC, AC/DC).

 Laser guided and stabiliszed GMA-Cladding

 In LGS-GMA-cladding the stabilization effect is used enable the GMA-process to work with low energy.
 This is needed to reduce the penetration depth and therefore the dilution of base and deposition material.
-The combination of GMA-welding and a diode laser leads to a cheap and energy efficient process.
+The combination of GMA-welding and a diode laser lead to a more cost effective and energy efficient process.